ericgiannini/StitchWorkshop/README.md

 - Add button and text field UI

 ## Try it out! 🎉
-- login with our test JWT token
+- Login with our test JWT token
 - Use Call API to make personal call
-- start talking
+- Start talking

 ## Questions & Answer
 - Closing